peterihimire/book-app-challenge/README.md

 docker exec -it book-app-challenge-api-1 /bin/bash

 ```

 4. Run Prisma Migrate: Inside the container, navigate to the directory where your prisma folder is located and run the migration command.

 ```sh
 npx prisma migrate deploy

 ```

 4b.
 Exit from the `book-app-challenge-api-1` container

 ```sh
 exit

 ```

 5. Access the PostgreSQL Container: Open a shell in your PostgreSQL container.

 ```sh
 docker exec -it book-app-challenge-db-1 /bin/bash
 ```

 6. Use psql to Run the Script: Assuming your SQL scripts are mounted in the container, you can run them using psql.

 ```sh
 psql -U postgres -d book_app
 ```

 7. List all the tables.

 ```sh
 \dt
 ```

 8. I plan to extend the app to run on port 8080 with nginx.

 ## Running Test

 Unit test with jest and integration test with Supertest was integrated to test both the services and the API endpooints for books, authors and borrow reports:

+**NOTE:** Because all the create, update and delete routes are protected, make sure to add authentication credentials during the API integration test.
+You will find example usage withing the test code.

 ```sh
 npm test